 HPS - Our Values

 At Honiton Primary School we are passionate about the Values that our school champions; all children have the right to be safe, the right to learn and the right to learn without disruption.
 The difference that a values-driven school makes goes beyond the school gates, making a positive impact on the whole community.
-Through our Cornerstones&PSHE curriculum we ensure that our children leave us ready to be responsible young members of society who are...
+Through our Cornerstones & RSHE Question-Based Curriculum (under the umbrella of our Growth Guides) we ensure that all our children leave us ready to be responsible young members of society who are...

 Happier and Healthier..